aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export PDF to ODS via Java" h2="Convert PDF file to ODS by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate PDF to ODS conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render PDF to XLSX.
-In the second step, you can convert XLSX to ODS by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to integrate PDF to ODS conversion feature in their Java applications.
+This two-step process starts with Aspose.PDF for Java, which is a powerful PDF manipulation API that allows you to render PDF to XLSX.
+Once the PDF is converted to XLSX, the second step involves using Spreadsheet Programming API Aspose.Cells for Java to convert XLSX to ODS.

+Aspose.PDF for Java is a feature-rich API that enables developers to create, read, edit, and convert PDF documents without any external dependencies.
+It supports a wide range of features such as document manipulation, text extraction, image extraction, annotations, form filling, and more.
+It also supports a variety of output formats such as XLSX, HTML, and SVG.

+Aspose.Cells for Java is a powerful spreadsheet programming API that enables developers to create, read, edit, and convert spreadsheets without any external dependencies.
+It supports a wide range of features such as document manipulation, text extraction, image extraction, annotations, form filling, and more.
+It also supports a variety of output formats such as ODS, XLSX, HTML, and SVG.

+By using Aspose.Total for Java, developers can easily integrate PDF to ODS conversion feature in their Java applications.
+The two-step process starts with Aspose.PDF for Java to render PDF to XLSX and then Aspose.Cells for Java to convert XLSX to ODS.
+This comprehensive suite of APIs provides developers with the tools they need to create powerful and efficient applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}